 Blow painting with straws is simple yet lots of fun for kids of all ages.
 Use a straw to blow liquid paint around on paper, creating interesting designs.

-We are not new to blow painting with straws but, gosh, it had been a while.
-We used to do this when Maia was younger and I included it in my first book (The Artful Parent: Simple Ways to Fill Your Family’s Life with Art & Creativity).
+Blow painting with straws is such a fun art activity––so fun in fact that I included it in my first book (The Artful Parent: Simple Ways to Fill Your Family’s Life with Art & Creativity).

 This is one of those simple art activities that you can do over and over again and enjoy it every time and get a different result every time.